Jane Iredale PurePressed Blush

 Bronzer – look at Sheer Honey

-- The perfect blush for you is the color of your cheek when flushed.
+- The perfect blush for you is the colour of your cheek when flushed.

-- Two colors create a subtle, sophisticated look.
+- Two colours create a subtle, sophisticated look.

-- Harmonize blush and lip color.
+- Harmonize blush and lip colour.
 It gives a natural, pulled-together look.

 - To widen a face, keep blush towards the outside of the face.

-- To narrow a face, bring the color into the middle of the face, but no farther forward than the middle of the iris.
+- To narrow a face, bring the colour into the middle of the face, but no farther forward than the middle of the iris.